 Citation(s) from the GunPolicy.org literature library

-State of Idaho.
-2012 ‘Background Checks in Idaho.’
-Firearms Law Database.
+Giffords Law Center to Prevent Gun Violence.
+2021 ‘Background Check Procedures in Idaho.’
+Background Checks.
 San Francisco, CA: Giffords Law Center to Prevent Gun Violence.
-3 January
+3 December

 Background Checks in Idaho

 Federal law requires federally licensed firearms dealers (but not private sellers) to initiate a background check on the purchaser prior to sale of a firearm.
 Federal law provides states with the option of serving as a state "point of contact" and conducting their own background checks using state, as well as federal, records and databases, or having the checks performed by the FBI using only the National Instant Criminal Background Check System ("NICS") database.
 (Note that state files are not always included in the federal database.)